Throw away those takeout menus, this Easy Spicy Chicken Pad Thai will be your new favorite dinner that’s quicker than delivery!

 Are you a Pad Thai lover like me?
 It’s always my go-to order when we get takeout, so I had to have a version I could make at home.
 This Easy Spicy Chicken Pad Thai is where I landed, and I’m so pleased with the outcome!

 We actually rarely order in.
 My problem is, by the time we’ve ordered our food and taxes and fees are added, our bill is $55 and it makes me feel ill.
-I absolutely hate spending that amount of money on food when I could go to Whole Foods and buy the ingredients to make the dish myself for $15.
+I absolutely hate spending that amount of money on food when I could go to the grocery store and buy the ingredients to make the dish myself for $15.

 Ingredients & Subs